noiseprotocol/noise_spec/noise.md

  messages (i.e. patterns starting in `"X"`) allow "half-RTT" encryption of the first response payload to a not-yet-identified initiator.

- * Patterns in the right-hand column allow "half-RTT" encryption of the first response payload to a particular initiator.
+ * Patterns where the responder knows the initiator identity after the first message (i.e. patterns starting with "K" or "I") allow "half-RTT" encryption of the first response payload to a particular initiator.

 These features must be used cautiously, as these early encrypted payloads have security properties which can be subly different from later payloads.
 The next